The Shoalhaven Animal Shelter (Pound) is run by Council.

 Animals that are not microchipped will be held by the Animal Shelter for seven days.
 Microchipped animals will be held for 14 days.
 After that time, the animal will be considered for re-homing.

 If you are considering getting a new pet, contact the Animal Shelter for details of the animals looking for a new home.
-Alternatively you can visit the RSPCA (new window) to view animals that are available for adoption.

 Location of Shoalhaven Animal Shelter